11 outreach email sample templates that actually get responses

 Learn how to write sales emails that people read instead of delete.

-Partnership and business development templates
+Partnership and co-marketing email templates

 Partnerships work when both sides win.
 They fail when one company tries to get more than they give.